itowlson/spin-pluginify/README.md

 This is a [Spin](https://developer.fermyon.com/spin/index) plugin that helps with the inner loop of Spin plugin development by creating the tar file and manifest for you.

-## Features

-* Automates the creation of the tar file and manifest
-* Can be used as a library for Rust build scripts and other plugin tools

 ## Prerequisites

 * [Rust](https://www.rust-lang.org/tools/install)